-As in previous years, all doctors will be offering specific times when patients can come to the office without an appointment to get a flu shot.
+This year we are not running doctor-specific flu shot clinics but rather general clinics that any of our patients can attend.
 Please see our “COFMA Walk-In Flu Shot Clinic Hours” page for specific dates and times for each doctor.
 If you have an appointment in November or early December, we will offer you the flu shot during your visit.

 You can also get a flu shot from the City of Ottawa Public Health clinics.
-To get information about public flu shot clinics please call 311, the information service for City of Ottawa, or check their website (http://ottawa.ca/en/health_safety/conditions/flu_clinic/).
+To get information about public flu shot clinics please call 311, the information service for City of Ottawa, or check their website (Ottawa Public Health Flu Clinics).

 This website continues to have the most up-to-date information regarding ALL influenza vaccination and treatment information.
 Please check back regularly.